2008 Noida double murder case: Hemraj's room

-On 1 July 2008, the first CBI team recorded a statement by KK Gautam, describing Hemraj's room as he found it on 17 May.
+On 1 July 2008, the first CBI team recorded a statement by K. K. Gautam, describing Hemraj's room as he found it on 17 May.
 According to this statement, Gautam saw three glasses, two of which had some quantity of liquor in them, while the third one was empty.
 He also found three bottles: Kingfisher beer, a Sprite and Sula whisky.
 Later, DNA of Hemraj was found on the Kingfisher bottle, although according to CBI's investigators, he was a teetotaler.

 Gautam also visited the servant's toilet where he "found urine of more than one person".
 According to the statement, he also saw a depression on Hemraj's mattress pointing to the presence of three people in his room.
 However, in 2012, Gautam told the court that there was no liquor in any of the glasses.
 He also stated that he had not suggested presence of three people in the room, based on the state of the mattress.
 When questioned about the discrepancies, he stated that the investigating officer should be asked why his statements were not recorded correctly.
 He stated that an officer from the first CBI team "distorted several things he said, added things he did not say, and produced a statement that suited the line of investigation at the time."